Virtual visit appointments

 To enter your scheduled virtual care appointment, select the button below.

 The Everett Clinic has changed how our clinic works to adapt to COVID-19.
-Our behavioral health and psychiatry teams are using virtual visits to offer care to our patients.

 We have made the following changes: